 - Forty percent of development directors aren’t committed to careers in development.

-HELP WANTED.
 Organizations aren’t finding enough qualified candidates for development director jobs.
 Executives also report performance problems and a lack of basic fundraising skills among key development staff.

 - More than half of the executives surveyed said their most recent development director search did not produce enough candidates with the right mix of skills and experience.